 Played here yesterday ( 25/4/13 ) and have to agree with previous recent posts as a disappointment. ( £55 full green fee).A poor welcome with no information from staff in the pro shop as to course markers, practice facilities or directions.
 Front 9 very bland and hard to distinguish holes.
 I assume that once the rough has grown back it will make a difference.
 Back 9 was far better and had 2 or 3 excellent holes, especially the dog leg 17th which was a brute and required 2 great shots to an elevated green.
 The condition of the greens was good as they ran well but I wouldn't go back.

-very open front nine - where wind and rain whips into your face frequently, deeply unpleasant with no cover, average and unnatractive golf - nothing much to recommend at all - greens scrubby - but a miracle the course was open after tons of rain..
+First off - i need to say that i played the course at the end of April 2012, in poor weather.. very open front nine - where wind and rain whips into your face frequently, deeply unpleasant with no cover, average and unnatractive golf - nothing much to recommend at all - greens scrubby - but a miracle the course was open after tons of rain..
 Back nine massively better, attractive and much more interesting - overall, you can put up with bad weather here as it is much more sheltered, in fact there are some lovely holes.. overall a game of two halves - would i go back? no hotel overall really good

 Played the course 31/10/11 after unseasonally good weather.
 Lots of bald patches around greens - and just an overall lack of attention to detail you would expect at a De-Vere.
 Another review I read prior to the visit mentioned that the course looks like a Municiple on the drive in from the main road - and I have to say i agree.
 The front nine of obvisouly a lot newer, but look like they are just in a big field.
 There had very little done to separate each hole, very few trees planted - overall a let down.
 The back nine however was a joy in terms of layout - first class - although still lacked attention to detail.